department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 ## What's VET TEC?

-VET TEC is a new program that will match you with a leading training provider who can help you develop high-tech skills.
-You can start or advance your career in the high-tech industry with a training program that'll take months—or just weeks in some cases—to complete.
+VET TEC is a new program that matches you with a leading training provider who can help you develop high-tech skills.
+You can start or advance your career in the high-tech industry with a training program that'll take months—or just weeks—to complete.

+VET TEC is a five-year pilot program.
+You can participate as long as the funding is available.

 <div class="feature" markdown="1">